s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 on Arrows for parallel (functional) computation, we have to first define the basic building blocks of our programming language and show how to use them in regular programs before we can explore *parallel* programming.
-Therefore, in the following Chapter, we will give a short introduction to functional programming with Haskell.
+Therefore, in the following chapter, we will give a short introduction to functional programming with Haskell.
 While this will give a good idea of how programming in Haskell works, this is not supposed to be a complete tutorial on Haskell, but merely a quick overview over the most relevant features of the language which are used in this thesis.